ProgrammersOfVilnius/pov-simple-backup/pov-simple-backup.rst

 copy_backup_to [<user>@]<server>:<path> [<ssh options>]
-  Copy today's backups to a remote server over SSH
+  Copy today's backups to a remote server over SSH, using rsync

   Alias for ``rsync_backup_to``.